WinzarH/LikertMakeR/articles/makeCorrLoadings_validate.md

 [`makeCorrLoadings()`](https://winzarh.github.io/LikertMakeR/reference/makeCorrLoadings.md)
 seems to be robust even with the absence of specified *uniquenesses*, or even without *factor correlations*.
-But a valid reproduction of a correlation matrix should have complete item-factor loadings.
+But a valid reproduction of a correlation matrix should have complete item-factor loadings or, at worst, item-factor loadings greater than 0.10.

 ------------------------------------------------------------------------